 The CAAs are aligned with alternate achievement standards—called the Core Content Connectors—and linked to the Common Core State Standards (CCSS) for ELA and mathematics and to the California Next Generation Science Standards (CA NGSS) for science.

-Individualized education program (IEP) teams “shall determine when a child with a significant cognitive disability shall participate in an alternate assessment aligned with the alternate academic achievement standards.”
+Only eligible students may participate in the administration of the CAAs.
+Any student identified for alternate testing takes the alternate version of all tests.
+Individualized education program (IEP) teams “shall determine when a child with the most significant cognitive disability shall participate in an alternate assessment aligned with the alternate academic achievement standards.”
 (Title 1, Part A, Subpart 1, Sec.
 1111(b)(2)(D)(ii)(I)—Every Student Succeeds Act, 2015)